 Bluetooth support of Xbox One controllers.

-Out of respects of being accurate about the Xbox One controller.
+Out of respect to being accurate about the Xbox One controller.
 Microsoft did release a revised version of their Xbox One controller which allowed for Bluetooth connectivity.
 The logic behind this was to promote gaming within the Microsoft tablet markets which normally would not have a 2.4ghz adapter or would find attaching this monster to the side of your tablet would be a little too bulky.
-The major identifiable characteristics between an original Xbox One controller versus one with the Bluetooth upgrade is by looking at the plastics and seeing if the plastics around the start button has a uni-body finish versus the original which has separate plastic plates.
-Ironically, the most expensive controller on the market which is their “Xbox One elite” series has no Bluetooth due to the date of its release.
+The major identifiable characteristics between an original Xbox One controller versus one with the Bluetooth upgrade is by looking at the plastics and seeing if the plastics around the start button have a uni-body finish versus the original which has separate plastic plates.
+Ironically, the most expensive controller on the market which is their “Xbox One Elite” series has no Bluetooth due to the date of the version 1 Elite’s release.

 Flaws of Bluetooth.

-After almost 10+ years Microsoft finally published a product that is about as comfortable of a D-Pad as what Sony made back on their original Playstation 1.
-So although they were late to the party at they finally delivered a product that just about any gamer likes.
-However, it’s the cost of such a controller that will set a lot of people back and go looking for cheaper alternatives such as picking up old Sony PlayStation controller and getting a USB adapter.
+After almost 10+ years Microsoft finally published a product that is about as comfortable of a D-Pad as what Sony made back on their original PlayStation 1.
+So although they were late to the party they finally delivered a product that just about any gamer likes.
+However, it’s the cost of such a controller that will set a lot of people back and go looking for cheaper alternatives such as picking up an old Sony PlayStation controller and getting a USB adapter for PC use.
 Or using a receiver from China and finding a used but good Xbox 360 controller.
-You just have to be skeptical if you find a brand new Xbox One controller with receiver for the cost of just the receiver.
+You just have to be skeptical if you find a brand new Xbox One controller with a receiver for the cost of just the receiver.
 It’s probably too good to be true!